 Water security is fundamental for building resilience in agroecologies and farming communities, and for contributing to food security, human well-being, and sustainable development in low- and middle-income countries.
 Under increasing pressure, agricultural systems have to produce more food and other products on less land, with less water and fertilizer, while also ensuring lower greenhouse gas emissions.
 Moreover, this needs to happen on a large scale and at reduced cost, and must be sustainable.
 Making agriculture more resilient depends on science, technology and innovation.

 The technology usually deployed in assessing and addressing the aforementioned constraints is remotely sensed satellite imagery.
 Satellite sensors provide coverage of vast land areas and are especially useful for monitoring crops status, calculating losses from severe weather events and conducting yield assessments.

-Farmers, especially medium to large scale commercial farmers in Ghana, have seen the usefulness in using satellite imagery to make effective farm management decisions and to prioritize actions.
+Farmers, especially medium to large scale commercial farmers in Ghana, have seen the benefits in using satellite imagery to make effective farm management decisions and to prioritize actions.
 It is our conviction the scale of adoption of such technologies will improve for the rapid growth of the agricultural sector in Ghana.

-Call the Farmer Helpline: 0500000996
+Farmer Helpline: 0500000996